You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 This bold font and classic colour exude professionalism and class; Notice the size of the name in comparison to the job title below.

-Position your contact information at the top with a more standard and traditional font style.
-Fonts like Times New Roman, Arial, and Cambria are favourites among recruiters and managers.
-If you want to use some colour in your CV, consider doing so modestly for your job title and name, with the font size around 20-24 points.
+Place your contact information at the top using a more standard and traditional font style.
+Fonts such as Times New Roman, Arial, and Cambria are preferred by recruiters and managers.
+If you wish to use some colour in your CV, consider doing so modestly for your job title and name, with the font size around 20-24 points.
 Any headings should be closer to 14-18 points.
 The information placed below headings should have a font size of 10-12 points.

 ATS and CV readability